 You can also prune maple, walnut, and birch trees in late spring or early summer.
 When pruned in winter and early spring, they tend to ooze sap.
 The sap does little to no harm, but some people think it’s too messy!
 Trimming these trees after they have all their leaves for the season reduces sap bleeding.

-And, finally, prune these trees once they’re done blooming for the season in spring:
+Finally, prune these trees once they’re done blooming in spring:

 - Flowering cherry